What are the Customer Lifecycle Marketing stages?

 - Get Referrals – Encourage referrals by creating incentives for customers and partners.

 Nothing to it, right?
-The truth is, there are no “secrets” to creating a successful customer lifecycle marketing strategy.
+The truth is, there are no “secrets” to creating a successful marketing strategy.
 Many small businesses have been practising these tactics in some form for a very long time.

 So, Let’s get started.

 Stage 1 Attract

 This first Stage solves the problem: ” I don’t have enough leads.”

 The Attract Stage will help you clarify who your best customers are.
 And, identify what they need.
 Also, allow you to understand how you can connect with them.

 Let’s face it.
 Most consumers aren’t actively looking for your company’s name.
 More often than not, they’re looking for a solution that satisfies a particular need or problem they have.
 And, they will discover you either by accident or because you have a good marketing strategy in place that attracts new visitors to your

 As an entrepreneur, you have big dreams.
 You want the entire world to know your products and services are available to everyone who has money to spend.

 Sometimes you want success so badly that you spend vast sums of money trying to attract the world to your products and services, only to find that you’ve overspent your marketing budgets and without adding any new customers.